Romina de Novellis is an Italian performer, living in Paris since 2008.

 Traces of her work are collected as photos and videos.

 In 1999, Romina De Novellis graduated from the Royal Academy of Dance of London.
-In 2008 she obtained a Master Degree and continues her studies at the DAMS of the University of Rome.
+In 2008 she obtained a Master Degree and continued her studies at the DAMS of the University of Rome 3.
 In Paris, she studies anthropology (PhD) at the EHESS.